Need to talk? Call 1800 882 436.

 4. lean meats and poultry, fish, eggs, tofu, nuts and seeds, and beans

-5. milk, yoghurt, cheese and/or their alternatives
+5. milk, yoghurt, cheese and their alternatives

-They should also drink plenty of water.
+Your child should also drink plenty of water.
 Once your child is aged over 2 years, they can be given reduced fat milk.

 The amount of food your child needs from each food group will depend on their: